Fellowship Application Instructions

 If applying to the 80/20 Fellowship (note: only pre-doctoral applicants are eligible), please divide your project description into Parts A and B.

 - Part A (2-3 pages) should describe your primary research project that you wish to accomplish during your fellowship and how you would use the Library’s collections.

-- In Part B, please provide a brief proposal (1-2 pages) that outlines the exhibition you would curate during your fellowship based on your research project (or an aspect thereof) and the Library’s holdings.
-Bear in mind that the Library’s exhibitions are aimed at general, non-specialist audiences and that exhibitions with a clear conceptual message (or messages) that are supported by visual materials from the collections tend to be most effective.
+- In Part B, please provide a brief proposal (1-2 pages) that outlines the exhibition or public history project you would curate during your fellowship based on your research (or an aspect thereof) and the Library’s holdings.
+Bear in mind that the Library’s programs are aimed at general, non-specialist audiences and that exhibitions with a clear conceptual message (or messages) that are supported by visual materials from the collections tend to be most effective.
 Although previous curatorial experience is not required, if you have worked in a similar or related capacity, you should include that in your narrative and curriculum vitae.